 Always keep your cat in a carrier when the car is moving!
 The carrier you choose should be big enough for your kitty to sit, stand, turn around, and lie down.
 Spend time introducing your cat to the carrier before your trip so he or she is used to it and comfortable before the big day.
-SleepyPod makes wonderful carriers for car travel, and they are the only pet carriers on the market that have been crash-tested for safety!
+SleepyPod makes wonderful carriers for car travel, and they are one of the only pet carriers on the market that have been crash-tested for safety!

 Many kitties will get carsick if they have a full belly, so feed your cat 3-4 hours before you get in the car and then take any remaining food away to avoid an upset stomach.

 Give your cat plenty of water to drink.
 Bring a portable water dish in the car with you and offer it to your cat when you stop for breaks along the way.
 It’s a good idea to bring a large supply of your own water from home whenever you travel, as the water supply from unfamiliar places could upset your cat’s stomach.